Healthy Raspberry Breakfast Bars

-One of my all time favorite Ina Garten recipe is her Raspberry Crumble Bars.
+One of my all-time favorite Ina Garten recipe is her Raspberry Crumble Bars.
 It is safe to say that I made it more than ten times.
 And it has always been a hit with friends and family.
-However, as I read (and listen related podcasts – this one in particular) more and more about eating healthy and cooking with whole foods, I find myself looking for alternatives for healthier versions of my favorite dishes.
+However, as I read more and more about eating healthy and cooking whole foods, I find myself looking for alternatives for healthier versions of my favorite dishes.

 With that being said, my journey of learning and experimenting with cooking (and baking) this way has been a rocky one.
 For one thing, I live on an island and it is hard to find certain ingredients.
 Even though I can order things online, not having them readily available is always a challenge.
 But more than that, the end product of cooking and baking with healthier ingredients requires a shift in my understanding of the tastes that I am used to.